1. Why did soccer introduce a volunteer policy?

-We are asking all families (U3 to U19) to provide a $100 refundable volunteer deposit cheque.
-We shred the cheque when the family completes five volunteer hours for tasks assigned by Fort Saskatchewan Soccer.
+We are asking all families (U3 to U19) to provide a $200 refundable volunteer fee which will be added to your registration fee during registration.
+We will refund the volunteer fee when the family completes five volunteer hours for tasks assigned by Fort Saskatchewan Soccer.

 Volunteer tasks help soccer as an organization, not just individual teams.
 Volunteer tasks are assigned by the Soccer Sport Coordinator or a member of the Soccer Executive Committee.

 At the time of registration, players/parents can chose a preference from a list of various volunteer roles.
 A detailed list of volunteer roles is found on our website www.fortsasksoccer.ca under the “Information/Volunteers” tab.
 While we try to assign tasks per registration preferences, we assign tasks based on the needs of Fort Saskatchewan Soccer.
-Some examples of volunteer opportunities are: coaching, packing equipment bags, sorting equipment when it is returned, being a Field Marshall at a tournament, looking after soccer display signs, helping with pictures, making Christmas tree decorations and decorating a parade float.
+Some examples of volunteer opportunities are: coaching, managing a team. packing equipment bags, sorting equipment when it is returned, looking after soccer display signs, helping with pictures and decorating a parade float.